whyarkadas/http_ping/README.md

 # HttpPing

-Welcome to your new gem!
+Welcome to http_ping gem!
+This gem http ping to given url and return a result.
+Result also include ping duration.
+I have  used net-ping gem and trim this code for only http ping.

 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/http_ping`.
 To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Also you can use this gem by cli interface.

 ## Installation
+
 Add this line to your application's Gemfile:

 ```ruby